Charles Davis (theologian): Response to his leaving the Church

-After defection
+Academic career in Canada

+Following his departure from the Church, Davis emigrated to Canada to pursue a secular academic career, transitioning his focus toward the academic study of religion and sociology.

-Davis became Professor of Religious Studies at the University of Alberta in Edmonton.
-In 1970 he moved to Concordia University in Montreal to chair the Department of Religious Studies.
-He became the President of the Canadian Society for the Study of Religion.
+He initially moved to Edmonton, where he founded the Department of Religious Studies at the University of Alberta.
+In 1970, he relocated to Montreal to join Concordia University, where he served as the Chair of the Department of Religious Studies (1971–1979) and later as the Principal of Lonergan University College (1978–1991).
+He also served as President of the Canadian Society for the Study of Religion.

+During his tenure at Concordia, Davis received the prestigious Killam Research Fellowship (1981–1983).
+His academic work evolved significantly as he began integrating the critical social theory of the Frankfurt School and Jürgen Habermas into contemporary religious thought, helping pioneer the concept of "critical theology."

-In 1978, Davis gave the Hulsean Lectures at Cambridge University, which were published in 1980 as Theology and Political Society, which reflected his interest in the relation between religion and sociology.
-In 1995 a collection of essays titled The Promise of Critical Theology was published in Davis' honour.
+In 1978, he delivered the Hulsean Lectures at Cambridge University, which were published in 1980 as Theology and Political Society, reflecting his interest in the relation between religion and sociology.
+In 1995, a collection of essays titled The Promise of Critical Theology was published in Davis's honour.

+Retirement and death

 In 1991, Davis retired and moved back to Britain, living in Edinburgh.
-In the last several years of his life he returned to the Catholic fold and received communion at Mass in Edinburgh and Cambridge.
+In the last several years of his life, he returned to the Catholic fold and received communion at Mass in Edinburgh and Cambridge.
 He suffered from Parkinson's disease and died in 1999.